CISecurity/CCPA-Docs/docs/Configuration Guide.md

 A version comparison result of "-1", indicates that the version check resulted in an "unrecognized format".
 Since the version could not fully be determined, accuracy of the results should be analyzed.

 In order to complete an assessment, CIS-CAT Pro utilizes PowerCLI.
+It is required that LanguageMode is not configured to ConstrainedLanguage.
+When configured with ConstrainedLanguage, assessor functions will be blocked as CIS-CAT PowerShell scripts will be unable to be dot-sourced.
+Verify LanguageMode using this command:

+	PS> $ExecutionContext.SessionState.LanguageMode

 **Connection Strings**